SanjayKBisht/Blog/README.md

 # Blog
-A Blog website
+A Blog website that allows you to create new posts and review your posts.

 # Getting Started

-run NPM install
+In the project folder, run `npm install` & `npm start`.
+This will run the app in the development mode at http://localhost:3000.

 # Running tests